codenvibes/CS/02 SECURITY FOUNDATIONS/FRAMEWORKS/00 FRAMEWORKS.md

 - They **standardize language** so everyone—analysts, engineers, managers—can talk about security in the same terms.
 - They **guide actions** so you don’t reinvent the wheel every time you face a threat.

+**Frameo**
+1. **Knowledge-based frameworks** – They describe _what exists_.
+    - Example: **MITRE ATT&CK** catalogs the tactics and techniques attackers use.
+    - You use them for threat intelligence, analysis, and training.
+2. **Process-based frameworks** – They describe _what to do_.
+    - Example: **NIST Cybersecurity Framework** gives a lifecycle (Identify → Protect → Detect → Respond → Recover).
+    - You use them to structure security programs and incident response.

 | **CATEGORY**                            | **FRAMEWORK**                                 | **PURPOSE / FOCUS**                                                               |
 | --------------------------------------- | --------------------------------------------- | --------------------------------------------------------------------------------- |
 | THREAT MODELING & ADVERSARY BEHAVIOR    | MITRE ATT&CK                                  | Maps attacker tactics, techniques, and procedures (TTPs).                         |